divesh-netizen/BI/README.md

 # -- So How would you get this project in your own system :
-## Here is what you can Do get this repository in your own system
+## Here is what you can do to get this repository in your own system

   * using git-desktop you can pull this repository in your own system.
   * now, you must have install all the requirement I have mentioned above.